Agentic AI-RAN: Enabling Intent-Driven, Explainable and Self-Evolving Open RAN Intelligence: Evaluation

-To assess the system-level value of introducing a LLM at the Non--RT RIC, we compare agentic control with and without LLM-based slicing coordination.
-Due to the strict timing requirements of O-RAN, the LLM operates only at minute-level intervals to summarize Near--RT reinforcement-learning behaviors, aggregate slice-level performance indicators, and refine slicing budgets and controller activation decisions.
-The Near--RT control logic itself remains unchanged.
+To assess the system-level value of introducing an LLM at the Non--RT RIC, we compare agentic control with and without LLM-based slicing coordination.
+Due to the strict timing requirements of O-RAN, the LLM operates only at minute-level intervals to summarize Near--RT reinforcement-learning behaviors, aggregate slice-level performance indicators, and refine slicing budgets and controller activation decisions. {The Near-RT closed-loop xApps remain unchanged.}{This setup directly addresses the organizational-versus-content question: the RL content optimizers are held fixed and the agentic LLM layer is added only as an organizational coordinator on top, so any improvement is attributable to organization rather than to a stronger underlying optimizer.
+Table~II is therefore evidence of \emph{composition}, not of one paradigm displacing the other.} We employ a state-of-the-art commercial LLM (GPT-5.2-class \cite{openai2025gpt52}) as the underlying reasoning engine, with a context window of approximately 8k tokens and generation temperature set to 0.2 to favor deterministic JSON outputs.
+The LLM produces structured JSON manifests containing slice-level resource budgets and controller activation flags, which are schema-validated by the goal-grounding module against hard resource ceilings and SLA floors before being dispatched via A1 (a representative example is provided in Appendix~B).
+Outputs that violate declared constraints are rejected and replaced with conservative defaults retrieved from long-term memory, with each rejection logged to the evidence bus.